 Medical innovation fuels economic growth and has positioned U.S. companies as the global leader in life sciences technology.
 The strength of medical innovation, however, depends upon the strength of underlying intellectual property rights protecting these novel inventions.
 As our health economy continues to grow and innovate, our patent laws also need to grow and adapt to the speed and requirements of the 21st century.

-In the last two years some in Congress have continued to push for additional changes even while the effects of the new law are not fully understood.
+Since then Congress has continued to push for additional changes even while the effects of the new law are not fully understood.
 Congress should fully consider the still-emerging impact of recent judicial and administrative developments before considering further changes to the patent system.

 For decades, The Food and Drug Administration has helped to protect Americans’ health.
 New medicines and medical technologies have revolutionized health care and helped millions of patients live longer, healthier lives; and with a greater understanding of the human genome, America’s life science community is on the cusp of even more profound advancements in human health.